-With just two months left before the transition period comes to an end, it is important that we all know where we stand in regards to travelling in and out of Spain from 2021.
+With Brexit now complete, it is important that we all know where we stand in regards to travelling in and out of Spain from 2021.

 The British Embassy recently did a live Q & A session covering the most common questions asked by those who are not permanently resident in Spain and may wish to travel back and forth throughout the year.

-On January 1, 2021, the rules for those who are non-residents and travel between the UK and Spain (often referred to as ‘Swallows’), will change.
+On January 1, 2021, the rules for those who are non-residents and travel between the UK and Spain (often referred to as ‘Swallows’), changed.

-Below we outline the most common questions ‘Swallows’ will have and their rights to travel to and from Spain in 2021 and beyond.
+Below we outline the most common questions ‘Swallows’ will have and their rights to travel to and from Spain from 2021 and beyond.

 What is a ‘Swallow’?